VonHeikemen/lsp-zero.nvim/README.md

 ### `.setup()`

 The one that coordinates the call to other setup functions.
 Handles the configuration for `nvim-cmp` and the language servers during startup.
-It is meant to be used right after `.preset()` or `.set_preferences()`.
+It is meant to be the last function you call.

 It is not strictly needed if you plan to manage the language servers by yourself.